 Next-generation F-35 fighter jets go to National Guard unit

-MONTPELIER, Vt.
-(AP) — The Vermont Air National Guard is due to take delivery of the first two of what will become 20 F-35 fighter aircrafts, the first guard unit to receive the next-generation fighter.
+SOUTH BURLINGTON, Vt.
+(AP) — The first two of an eventual 20 F-35 jets arrived Thursday at the Vermont Air National Guard base in South Burlington, the first Guard unit to receive the next-generation fighter.

-The aircraft will be based at the Burlington International Airport and are being flown to Vermont on Thursday from the factory in Fort Worth, Texas.
+Guard members and friends clapped as the planes flew over the airport for the first time Thursday afternoon, doing several flyovers after the three-hour flight from the factory in Fort Worth, Texas.

-The delivery follows years of hard work, planning and missions in the guard's previous aircraft, F-16s that flew continuously for weeks over New York after the 9/11 attacks and in multiple combat tours in Iraq and other areas of the Middle East.
+The delivery follows years of work and planning, as well as missions in the Guard's previous aircraft, F-16s that flew continuously for weeks over New York after the Sept.
+11 attacks and in combat tours in Iraq and elsewhere in the Middle East.

-"The F-35 coming into Burlington really secures our mission and our future for, you are talking the next three or four decades, and that allows us to serve our nation, but also to be ready to serve our state as well," Col. David Smith, the commander of the 158th Fighter Wing that is the new home to the F-35s, said before they arrived.
+"Bringing the F-35 to Vermont secures our future for decades, and our country needs this airplane," Col. David Smith, the commander of the 158th Fighter Wing, the new home to the F-35s, said after the planes arrived.

-But for some members of the community, the arrival of noisier aircraft marks the failure of years-long efforts to keep the Air Force from delivering the planes to an airport located among residential neighborhoods and industrial complexes in the middle of Vermont's most populous county.
+But for some members of the community, the arrival of noisier aircraft marks the failure of yearslong efforts to keep the Air Force from delivering the planes to an airport that sits amid residential neighborhoods and industrial complexes in the middle of Vermont's most populous county.

 Rosanne Greco, the former chair of the South Burlington City Council and a retired Air Force colonel, said she supported basing the plane in her home city until she learned by reading the Air Force's environmental impact statement about how noisy the F-35 is and what she feels are the dangers of having a new, unproven weapon system at a suburban airport.